top of page

 Allison Badger

-Director, The NCJA Center for Justice Planning
+Director, NCJA Center for Justice Planning

 Allison Badger serves as the director for the NCJA Center for Justice Planning, overseeing the Byrne Justice Assistance Grant (Byrne JAG) and the Byrne State Crisis Intervention Program (Byrne SCIP) Training and Technical Assistance (TTA) portfolio.
-This TTA assists state administering agencies and local criminal justice advisory boards and councils in the development of comprehensive strategic plans, criminal justice data collection and analysis and the implementation of evidence-informed programs and practices, with the overall goal of working towards a more fair and equitable criminal justice system.
+The Center for Justice Planning assists state administering agencies and local criminal justice advisory boards and councils in the development of comprehensive strategic plans, criminal justice data collection and analysis and the implementation of evidence-informed programs and practices, with the overall goal of working towards a more fair and equitable criminal justice system.

-She received her master’s degree in public administration from the University of North Carolina at Charlotte and is a certified project manager.
+Allison has her master’s degree in public administration from the University of North Carolina at Charlotte and is a certified project manager.

 bottom of page